-The Investment Adviser will seek to achieve our investment objective through a disciplined approach to the selection of credit investments and its evaluation of portfolio companies.
-The Investment Adviser also expects to gain exposure to portfolio companies across a broad range of industries and of varying operating and financial characteristics and return profiles, as well as active management of such investments in light of economic developments and trends.
+Our secondary investment objective is to seek preservation of capital, consistent with our primary goal of generating high current income.
+Our ability to achieve this secondary investment objective is limited due to our investment policy of investing primarily in Floating Rate Loans and investments with similar economic characteristics, which may be speculative.
+The Adviser will seek to achieve our secondary investment objective through a disciplined approach to the selection of credit investments and its evaluation of Borrowers.
+The Adviser also expects to gain exposure to Borrowers across a broad range of industries and of varying operating and financial characteristics and return profiles, as well as active management of such investments in light of economic developments and trends.
 However, we are classified as "non-diversified" under the 1940 Act, and our investment portfolio may be more concentrated than the portfolios of other issuers.
 We may take certain actions if short-term interest rates increase or market conditions otherwise change (or if we anticipate such an increase or change) and our use of leverage, if any, begins (or is expected) to adversely affect our common stockholders.
-To offset any potentially negative impact of leverage on common stockholders, we may shorten the average maturity of our investment portfolio (by investing in short-term securities) or may reduce our indebtedness or unwind other leveraged transactions.
-We may also attempt to reduce our use of leverage by redeeming or otherwise purchasing outstanding preferred stock or debt securities, if any.
+To offset any potentially negative impact of leverage on common shareholders, we may shorten the average maturity of its investment portfolio (by investing in short-term securities) or reduce our indebtedness or unwind other leveraged transactions.
+We may also attempt to reduce our use of leverage by redeeming or otherwise purchasing outstanding preferred stock, if any.